A Generalized Probabilistic Learning Approach for Multi-Fidelity Uncertainty Propagation in Complex Physical Simulations: Bayesian Multi-Fidelity Uncertainty Quantification

-Based on the previous results and given the posterior uncertainty of the GP, we can compute the expected value of the density $\Ex{\ftest}{\pdf{\ytesthf|\ftest,\Ds}}$ in equation \eqref{eqn: hl_BMFMC2}, by averaging over the posterior of the GP as follows:
+Based on the previous results and given the posterior uncertainty of the GP, we can compute the expected value of the density~$\Ex{\ftest}{\pdf{\ytesthf|\ftest}}$ in Equation~\eqref{eqn: hl_BMFMC2}, by averaging over the posterior of the GP: